 Glenn also is a Director of the charity Legacy Funerals, Chairs Marketing Professionals Bay of Plenty and is the former Chair of the Tauranga Arts Festival Trust and Escape Readers & Writers Festival.

 Sarah Thorner Crossley

 Sarah has recently returned from seven years in London where she worked as senior legal counsel at FremantleMedia, a global production company known for shows such as the X Factor, Britain's Got Talent and American Idol.
 She has over 10 years' legal experience, specialising in Media, Intellectual Property and Corporate/Commercial Law.
 Her legal background and involvement in global media deals brings a unique perspective to the Board.
 She is passionate about film and television and is looking forward to supporting the local industry and community through her role on the Board.

 Elysia evolved from gaining a BSC degree in Zoology and Psychology to spending the last 15 years of her life working between feature films and tourism.
 She has a keen interest in photography and travel which has enabled her to be rather diverse in her skill range.
-This all helps in the co-ordinator role at Bay of Plenty Film.
+This all helps in the co-ordinator role at Film Bay of Plenty.